Computational electromagnetics: Method of moments and boundary element method

 The method of moments (MoM) or boundary element method (BEM) is a numerical computational method of solving linear partial differential equations which have been formulated as integral equations (i.e. in boundary integral form).
 It can be applied in many areas of engineering and science including fluid mechanics, acoustics, electromagnetics, fracture mechanics, and plasticity.

 MoM has become more popular since the 1980s.
 Because it requires calculating only boundary values, rather than values throughout the space, it is significantly more efficient in terms of computational resources for problems with a small surface/volume ratio.
 Conceptually, it works by constructing a "mesh" over the modeled surface.
 However, for many problems, MoM are significantly computationally less efficient than volume-discretization methods (finite element method, finite difference method, finite volume method).
 Boundary element formulations typically give rise to fully populated matrices.
 This means that the storage requirements and computational time will tend to grow according to the square of the problem size.
 By contrast, finite element matrices are typically banded (elements are only locally connected) and the storage requirements for the system matrices typically grow linearly with the problem size.
 Compression techniques (e.g. multipole expansions or adaptive cross approximation/hierarchical matrices) can be used to ameliorate these problems, though at the cost of added complexity and with a success-rate that depends heavily on the nature and geometry of the problem.

 MoM is applicable to problems for which Green's functions can be calculated.
 These usually involve fields in linear homogeneous media.
 This places considerable restrictions on the range and generality of problems suitable for boundary elements.
 Nonlinearities can be included in the formulation, although they generally introduce volume integrals which require the volume to be discretized before solution, removing an oft-cited advantage of MoM.

 Fast multipole method

 The fast multipole method (FMM) is an alternative to MoM or Ewald summation.
 It is an accurate simulation technique and requires less memory and processor power than MoM.
 The FMM was first introduced by Greengard and Rokhlin and is based on the multipole expansion technique.
 The first application of the FMM in computational electromagnetics was by Engheta et al.(1992).
+The FMM has also applications in computational bioelectromagnetics in the Charge based boundary element fast multipole method.
 FMM can also be used to accelerate MoM.